-"All matters established by laws, regulations, decrees, orders and decisions in the various emirates of the union in effect upon the coming into force of this constitution, shall continue to be applicable unless amended or replaced in accordance with the provisions of this constitution...".
+"All matters established by laws, regulations, decrees, orders and decisions in the various emirates of the union in effect upon the coming into force of this constitution, shall continue to be applicable unless amended or replaced in accordance with the provisions of this constitution ... ".
 Taking into account the slow legislative process in the federal government, especially during the first few years, the application of Articles 148 and 149 had, and still have, considerable effect.

-- 38 Al-Tabtabai, The Federal System in the United Arab Emirates, op. cit., p67. - 39 See Livingston, W. Federalism and Constitutional Change, Oxford: The Clarendon Press, 1956, p7. - Ibrahim, The Experience of the Federal National Council, op. cit., p128; and Al-Tabtabai, The Federal System in the United Arab Emirates, op. cit., p446. - 41 See Heard-Bey, op. cit., p394. - 42 Ibid., p395. - 43 See Taryam, op. cit., pp239-248. - 44 Ibid. - 45 Among the causes for the inability to adopt a new constitution are: - a the uneasy relationship between the emirates (especially the governments of the emirates) which
+- Al-Tabtabai, The Federal System in the United Arab Emirates, 38 op. cit., p67. - See Livingston, W. Federalism and Constitutional Change, 39 Oxford: The Clarendon Press, 1956, p7. - Ibrahim, The Experience of the Federal National Council, op.
+40 cit., p128; and Al-Tabtabai, The Federal System in the United Arab Emirates, op. cit., p446. - See Heard-Bey, op. cit., p394.
+Ibid., p395.
+41 - 42 - See Taryam, op. cit., pp239-248.
+43 - Thid, to be an included former or your minut 44 astronyty and the west on a charge problem that the Albibration - Among the causes for the inability to adopt a new 45 constitution are: - the uneasy relationship between the emirates a (especially the governments of the emirates) which makes agreement on the new constitution difficult.

-- makes agreement on the new constitution difficult. - b the lack of strong incentive to change the current situation. - Examples of the unsuitability of the current constitution for becoming permanent one are numerous, as examples show: - 1 The organisation of federal and local judiciary. - The federal budget.
+- b the lack of strong incentive to change the current situation. - 46 Examples of the unsuitability of the current constitution for becoming permanent one are numerous, as examples show: - 1 The organisation of federal and local judiciary. - 2 The federal budget.
 U.A.E.
 Const.
 Article 127.
 The application of this have encountered major difficulties. - 3 The permanent capital of the union.
 U.A.E.
 Const.
 Article 9 which has not been carried out until now, which makes changing this provision necessary. - 47 For example the amendment of the constitution to unify the armed forces created confrontations and disagreements between some emirates.
-See Al-Tabtabai, The Federal System in the United Arab Emirates op. cit., pp410-417; and Heard-Bey, op. cit., pp393-395. - The experiences of other countries, especially federal countries, have proven that the constitutional councils can play useful parts in developing their constitutional systems and in supporting federalism.
+See Al-Tabtabai, The Federal System in the United Arab Emirates op. cit., pp410-417; and Heard-Bey, op. cit., pp393-395. - 48 The experiences of other countries, especially federal countries, have proven that the constitutional councils can play useful parts in developing their constitutional systems and in supporting federalism.
 See McWhenby, E. Supreme Courts and Judicial Law-making: Constitutional Tribunals and Constitutional Review Dordrecht: Martinus Nijhoff Publishers, 1986, pp165-184. - 49 U.A.E.
 Prov.
 Const.
-Article 144. - The Constitution Amendments, which have been passed in the U.A.E., are in three areas: - Amending Article 1 in 1972 by adding a paragraph allowing the Supreme Council to allocate new seats in the event of admitting a new member to the Union.
+Article 144. - 50 The Constitution Amendments, which have been passed in the U.A.E., are in three areas: - 1 Amending Article 1 in 1972 by adding a paragraph allowing the Supreme Council to allocate new seats in the event of admitting a new member to the Union.
 This was a solution to a problem presented by admitting the seventh emirate to the Union. - 2 Amending Article 138 and cancelling Article 142, to prohibit the member emirates from raising and keeping armed forces.
-This was done in 1976 to satisfy the demand of unifying the armed forces. - Amending Article 144 three times to extend the duration of the provisional constitution by five years each time.
+This was done in 1976 to satisfy the demand of unifying the armed forces. - 3 Amending Article 144 three times to extend the duration of the provisional constitution by five years each time.
 The dates of these amendments are 2nd December of: 1976, 1981 and 1986. - 51 The (Dubai Sharjah) border dispute has been solved amicably, see Taryam, op. cit., p233.
-The (Ras-Alkhaimah Fujairah) border dispute is currently the subject of a supreme court case, which has not yet been decided. - 52 See Taryam, op. cit., pp191-192.
+The (Ras-Alkhaimah -Fujairah) border dispute is currently the subject of a supreme court case, which has not yet been decided. - 52 See Taryam, op. cit., pp191-192.